Jamnadas Majethia

-Jamnadas Majethia (JD) (born 5 February 1969) is an Indian actor, director and producer.
+Jamnadas "JD" Majethia (born 5 February 1966) is an Indian actor, director and producer.
 He is well known for his work in Gujarati and Hindi plays, dramas, serials & film.
-Having given successful shows like Sarabhai vs Sarabhai, and Khichdi, he is a very successful showmaker.
+Having given successful cult shows like Badi Door Se Aaye Hain, Wagle Ki Duniya, Sarabhai vs Sarabhai, and Khichdi, he is a very successful showmaker.
 On stage, he has been active in Gujarati theater for the last 20 years.
 He formed a company Hats Off Productions.
 While he is usually associated with comic roles, he is also known to portray supporting characters to a certain extent.

 He was nominated in 2011 for Apsara Award for Best Actor in a Comic Role for his role as Himanshu Seth in Khichdi: The Movie.
 In 2013, Majethia launched his acting academy, HatsOff Actors Studios.

 Personal life

+Jamnadas Majethia was born on 5 February, 1969 in a Sindhi Hindu family in Porbandar, Gujarat.
 Jamnadas is married to Nipa Majethia.
 They have two daughters; Kesar and Mishri.
 Kesar was the narrator in the movie, Khichdi.
 His second daughter Mishri worked in Khichdi as Chakki Parekh.